Mercy Point: Concept and development

 Created by Trey Callaway, David Simkins, and Milo Frank, Mercy Point was originally developed as a concept for a feature film.
 Callaway drew his primary inspiration for the original screenplay from a concept by Frank, entitled "Nightingale One".
 And while pitching the idea to film executives, Callaway said in his closing comments that he could also envision it as the framework for a successful television series.

 "Nightingale One" was eventually purchased by Mandalay Entertainment, a production company headed by Peter Guber, but the film's production was stalled after the poor commercial performance of the 1997 film Starship Troopers.
+Callaway said that following Starship Troopers, producers had "lost their appetite at that moment for any big-budgeted science fiction".
 However, a producer who saw Callaway's original pitch to Mandalay Entertainment's executives decided to reformat "Nightingale One" as a television series based on Callaway's final remarks in the meeting.
 After the concept's approval for television, "Nightingale One" was renamed Mercy Point.

 During production, Callaway imagined the series as a "companion piece" to Star Trek: Voyager, with the hope that it would have a shared viewership.
 Even though elements of "Nightingale One" were kept, Callaway said that "[he] really started over again and reconceived it completely as a series from the ground up".
 Prior to the series being officially green-lit, Callaway collaborated with writer David Simkins to prepare a presentation of a "low-budgeted 30 minute" pilot.
 Simkins did not work on the series after his pilot, but his contributions earned him a credit as one of its co-creators.
 John de Lancie, who was noted for acting as Q in Star Trek: The Next Generation, had essayed the role of DeMilla, and Steve Johnson designed the non-humanoid aliens.
 The pilot presentation was filmed in Los Angeles, but the sets were completely renovated for the series' episodes.
 Three non-humanoid characters, including ANI and Batung, were added to the show following this presentation.

 UPN executives responded positively to the presentation, and ordered thirteen episodes of the series, which was considered a "half-season's worth".
 Mercy Point was one of four shows produced by Mandalay Television that appeared in the 1998–99 United States television schedule, alongside Cupid, Rude Awakening, and Oh Baby.
 The show's production was part of a three-million-dollar deal with Columbia TriStar Television to produce 200 hours of material; a majority of the content created from this agreement was commercially unsuccessful.